yakaz/otis/doc/reference-manual/README.md

 * You can change variables' value using `match`, `set` and `subst` operators.

+### Scope

+* Variables are visible in all rules.
+* If a rule set or modifies a variable, next evaluated rules will see the new value.
+* A new environment is created for each request, therefore variables set for a request are not visible to following requests.

 ### Variable name prefix

 Four variable name prefixes are supported: